seanwhs/Tutorials/NextJS/Greymatter-PDF/2-CSR.md

         );
       }

-      // Fetch the specific page object. pdf.js pages are 1-indexed to match
-      // how humans refer to "page 1", not how arrays are indexed. const page = await loadedDocument.getPage(request.pageNumber);
+      const page = await loadedDocument.getPage(request.pageNumber);

-      // A "viewport" in pdf.js describes the pixel dimensions and transform
-      // matrix needed to render the page at a given zoom (scale).
-We
-      // multiply by devicePixelRatio here so the bitmap has enough real
+      // Multiply by devicePixelRatio so the bitmap has enough real pixels
-      // pixels to look sharp on high-density ("Retina") screens -- more on
+      // to look sharp on high-density screens -- explained in depth in
+      // Step 6.
-      // this in Step 6, where we explain devicePixelRatio in depth. const viewport = page.getViewport({
+      const viewport = page.getViewport({
         scale: request.scale * request.devicePixelRatio,
       });

-      // OffscreenCanvas is a canvas-like object usable inside a Worker
+      // OffscreenCanvas is a canvas-like object usable inside a Worker;
-      // (a regular <canvas> DOM element cannot exist here, since Workers
-      // have no DOM access at all). const offscreenCanvas = new OffscreenCanvas(
+      // a regular <canvas> DOM element cannot exist here. const offscreenCanvas = new OffscreenCanvas(
         viewport.width,
         viewport.height